SchoolOfCode/w8_team-project-quizleap/README.md

-# QuizLeap- and app designed and created for the quiz master
+# QuizLeap - an app designed and created for the quiz master

 ## Overview